Stationary Distribution Convergence of the Offered Waiting Processes for GI/GI/1+GI Queues in Heavy Traffic

-An informed reader would recall \cite{Gamarnik:2006} and \cite{BudhLee07}, which establish the validity of the heavy traffic steady-state approximation for a generalized Jackson network, without customer abandonment.
+An informed reader would recall \cite{Gamarnik:2006} and \cite{BudhLee07}, which establish the validity of the heavy traffic stationary approximation for a generalized Jackson network, without customer abandonment.
 The proof of the former paper \cite{Gamarnik:2006} relied on certain exponential integrability assumptions on the primitives of the network and as a result a form of exponential ergodicity was established.
-The latter paper \cite{BudhLee07} provided an alternative proof assuming { the weaker square integrability conditions that are commonly used in heavy traffic analysis}.
-Our analysis is inspired by the methodology developed in the latter work \cite{BudhLee07} and we expand their approach to accommodate various customer abandonment settings.
-The key differences are that (a) the presence of customer abandonments means we must also use the properties of a (nonlinear) generalized regulator map {in our analysis}; (b) we have to {worry} about the difference between the offered waiting time process, {which does not include customers that will eventually abandon}, and the queue-length process, {that does}; (c) {the scaling of the hazard rate distribution leads to a connection between the tail behavior of the limiting hazard function and the number of moments that must be assumed on the inter-arrival and service times) to the bound of the key performance measures (the waiting time or queue-length processes).
+The latter paper \cite{BudhLee07} provided an alternative proof assuming {the weaker square integrability conditions that are commonly used in heavy traffic analysis}.
+Our analysis is inspired by the methodology developed in the latter work \cite{BudhLee07}.
+However, the main difficulty in extending their methodology to the current model is that the known regulator mapping under customer abandonment is only \emph{locally} Lipschitz (that is, the Lipschitz constant depends on time parameter) whereas the proofs of both \cite{Gamarnik:2006} and \cite{BudhLee07} critically rely upon the global Lipschitz property of the associated regulator mapping. {More precisely, the approaches in \cite{Gamarnik:2006} and \cite{BudhLee07} make use of the global Lipschitz continuity property of an associated regulator (Skorokhod) mapping to help convert the given moment bound of primitives (the inter-arrival and service times) to the bound of the key performance measures (the waiting time or queue-length processes).
 Such a property is not available for the model under study.}